marciorasf/docker-fundamentals/README.md

 ### Image

-A image is file compoused of several layers that works as instructions to create containers.
-A image is file compoused of several layers that works as instructions to create containers.
+A image is file composed of several layers that works as instructions to create containers.
+A image is file composed of several layers that works as instructions to create containers.

 #### Create image